iterative/dvc.org/content/docs/command-reference/exp/init.md

 - `--live` - override the directory `path` for [DVCLive](/doc/dvclive), which your experiment will write logs to.
 The default is `dvclive` directory, which only comes to effect when used with `--type=dl`.

-- `--type` - selects the type of the stage to create.
-Currently it provides two different kinds of stages: `default` and `dl`.
-If unspecified, `default` stage is created.

   `default` stage creates a stage with `metrics` and `plots` tracked by DVC itself, and does not track live-created artifacts (unless explicitly